avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

     using the release thickness per particle ``deltaTh`` value given in the configuration and the area of the release mesh cell: :math:`\mbox{massPerPart} = \rho\times \mbox{cellArea} \times\mbox{deltaTh}`.

 ..
-Note::  If MPPDIR is used, consider adapting the mass per particle value when changing the mesh cell size from the default, as
+Note::  If MPPDIR is used, consider adapting the mass per particle value when changing the mesh cell size from the default.
-           the number of particles per cell will only be determined by the mass per particle value and the release snow mass within the cell.
+           This is important because, when using MPPDIR, the total number of particles is independent of the cell size.
+Hence, reducing the cell size results in less particles per cell, whereas when using MPPDH, the number of particles per cell is fixed (considering the respective release thickness and deltaTh value).
-           So in the case of a smaller cell size, less particles per cell will be introduced in this case, whereas when using MPPDH, the number of particles per cell is independent of the mesh cell size.
+           Therefore, reducing the cell size will increase the total number of particles but not the number of particles per cell.

 The number of particles placed in each release cell is computed according to the ``massPerPart`` and the area and release thickness of the cell.
 The number should be an integer meaning that the float is rounded up or down with a probability corresponding to the decimal part (i.e. 5.7 will be rounded to 6 with a probability of 0.7 and 5 with a probability of 0.3).
 This ensures a better match with the desired ``massPerPart`` value.
-Particles are then place randomly within the mesh cell.
+Particles are then placed randomly within the mesh cell.
 Other particles properties velocity, cell number... are also initialized here.
 See :py:func:`com1DFA.com1DFA.initializeParticles`.